Human microbiome: Skin

 A study of 20 skin sites on each of ten healthy humans found 205 identified genera in 19 bacterial phyla, with most sequences assigned to four phyla: Actinomycetota (51.8%), Bacillota (24.4%), Pseudomonadota (16.5%), and Bacteroidota (6.3%).
 A large number of fungal genera are present on healthy human skin, with some variability by region of the body; however, during pathological conditions, certain genera tend to dominate in the affected region.
 For example, Malassezia is dominant in atopic dermatitis and Acremonium is dominant on dandruff-affected scalps.

 The skin acts as a barrier to deter the invasion of pathogenic microbes.
 The human skin contains microbes that reside either in or on the skin and can be residential or transient.
 Resident microorganism types vary in relation to skin type on the human body.
 A majority of microbes reside on superficial cells on the skin or prefer to associate with glands.
-These glands such as oil or sweat glands provide the microbes with water, amino acids, and fatty acids.
-In addition, resident bacteria that associated with oil glands are often Gram-positive and can be pathogenic.
+These glands, such as oil or sweat glands, provide the microbes with water, amino acids, and fatty acids.
+In addition, resident bacteria associated with oil glands are often Gram-positive and can be pathogenic.